Terms of Service

 - You need a CareMonkey Account in order to use CareMonkey as a User, or an Authorised Supervisor or Admin on behalf of an Organisation.

-- To protect your CareMonkey Account, keep your password confidential.
+- To protect your CareMonkey Account (including a CareMonkey Student Account), keep your password confidential.
 You are responsible for the activity that happens on or through your CareMonkey Account.
 Try not to reuse your CareMonkey password on third-party applications.
 If you learn of any unauthorised use of your password or CareMonkey account, change your password following these instructions.

 - This Agreement applies to use of and access to CareMonkey;